-Homelands Free Church is a Baptist Church - part of the Eastern Baptist Association (EBA) within the Baptist Union of Great Britain (BUGB).
+Homelands is a Baptist Church - part of the Eastern Baptist Association (EBA) within the Baptist Union of Great Britain (BUGB).
 For Baptists the concept of a family is important.
 The church is not so much a particular place or building, but rather a family of believers, committed to Christ, to one another and to the service of God in the world.

 In this Baptist family everybody is equal, for everybody has a part to play in the service of God.
 There is no hierarchy of bishops or priests exercising authority over their members.
 Equality of status, however, does not mean that all have the same role.
 Each local Baptist church appoints its own leaders - or ministers - to have particular responsibility for preaching, teaching and pastoral care.
 Working alongside these ministers are also elders and deacons, who together with the minister(s) form the leadership team of a local Baptist church.

 Baptists are grass-roots' people, with a particular emphasis on the local church.
 These local churches are self-governing and self-supporting, ranging in size from twenty or so members to many hundreds.
-Although each Baptist church is an independent entity, Baptists nonetheless have always believed in associating with one another - and so the churches come together in regional, national and international spheres to promote and support the fellowship of Baptists everywhere.
+Although each Baptist church is an independent entity, Baptists nonetheless have always believed in associating with one another - and so the churches come together in regional, national and international spheres to promote and support the community of Baptists everywhere.